peekwez/docai/README.md

 For `image/*` and `application/pdf` documents, the content is first converted to a `base64` string and then passed to the API.
 The API will then convert the `base64` content to an image and then extract the data from the image.
 For `text/plain` documents, the content is passed directly to the API.
+Check out `samples/b64string` folder for sample base64 data for testing the api

 #### Extract Data